MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-apps-developers.md

 ## Distribute your apps on AppSource

-If you are an ISV, you can sell the model applications you create using [AppSource](https://appsource.microsoft.com).
+If you are an ISV, you can sell the model apps you create using [AppSource](https://appsource.microsoft.com).
 With AppSource you can promote your app and offer customers the opportunity to try it, buy it, or contact you for more information.
 When people find your apps on AppSource they will know that it has passed a review of a set of criteria to ensure they will have a good experience with it.
-Each app is included within a solution.
+Each model app is included within a solution.

 More information: [Publish your app on AppSource](/dynamics365/customer-engagement/developer/publish-app-appsource)

 ## Create modular solution libraries

+Line of business applications are frequently delivered as modules for specific industries or groups of users.
+Each of these apps frequently include similar functionality.
+Developers need flexibility in how they compose what they ship.

 The solution framework allows you to create a discrete set of components that provide a set of functionalities that can include entities, security roles, business logic, apps and more.
 Each solution can be installed and uninstalled to return the customer’s deployment to its original state.
 Each solution you create runs on top of the system solution and can access the capabilities of that underlying solution.

-You can also build solutions that run on top of other solutions to create a set of functionalities that can be shared by different solutions.
+You can also build solutions that run on top of other solutions to create a set of functionalities that can be shared by different model apps.
 In this way, you can build and maintain a common solution library as a module to support multiple solutions.
+This solution does not need to include a definition of a model app.
 This way customers only need to install the solution that is right for them and you don’t need to include the same shared functionality in every solution.
 If you need to push out an update to a solution library that supports multiple solutions, you only need to update the common solution library.

 Customers, SIs, and other ISVs can then build solutions on top of your solutions to achieve the specific customizations they require.